-- The sheet 'The Value of Plants' gives a useful introduction into the various values of plants to humans, animals and the planet.
-It can be used to stimulate discussion about the importance of plants and to find examples of plants for each 'value'. - The activity 'Starting the Day' explores plant-based products used when we get up, wash, dress and have breakfast. - 'The Family Medicine Chest' provides a list of commonly used medicines from plants.
+- The sheet 'The Value of Plants' (page 7) gives a useful introduction into the various values of plants to humans, animals and the planet.
+It can be used to stimulate discussion about the importance of plants and to find examples of plants for each 'value'. - The activity 'Starting the Day' (page 8) explores plant-based products used when we get up, wash, dress and have breakfast. - 'The Family Medicine Chest' (page 10) provides a list of commonly used medicines from plants.
 Pupils could search for these medicinal plants in the glasshouses and grounds.

-The Wotangu - where next?
+The Wotangu - where next? (pages 11 - 13)

-In the Cameroons, Western pharmaceutical companies have discovered that a traditionally used tree has medicinal properties which help cure prostate problems.
+In Western Africa, particularly Cameroon, Western pharmaceutical companies have discovered that a traditionally used tree has medicinal properties which help prevent prostate problems.
 At present, the tree is being used and not replaced - a situation from which nobody gains in years to come.
 This role-play encourages groups to discuss various viewpoints and hopefully reach a solution which benefits all parties.
 The Development Compass Rose can be used to explore the social, political and economic aspects of each viewpoint and generate questions/discussion.